 Flooding is one of the most serious issues that a homeowner might have to deal with.
 Climate change has increased the likelihood of flash floods even in areas that were previously thought to be flood-free.
 Even so, there’s also the fact that something as common as damage plumbing pipes could also cause flooding and extensive damage.

 Regardless of what caused the flooding, you have to prepare yourself for dealing with water damage cleanup.
-Working with a water damage restoration company is good, but there are still a few things that you have to keep in mind to make sure things go smoothly.
+Working with a water remediation company is good, but there are still a few things that you have to keep in mind to make sure things go smoothly.
 Here’s a checklist to help you figure out which things to prioritize before and during a water damage restoration project:

 1. Secure The Area And Your Belongings